antor-mha/PortSwigger-Web-Security-Labs/SQL_Injection/LAB 5/SQL injection attack, listing the database contents on non-Oracle databases.md

     1. Open Burp Suite and access the LAB.
     2. Connect the proxy and turn on intercept.
     3. Now select a catergory and reload the page then send the request to the repeater and turn off intercept.
-    4. Now we will find out number of column and what type of data it's storing. for column, use [Category]'+order+by+n+-- (n=1,2,3...n) if it's storing data or not [Category]'+union+select+null,+null+--
+    4. Now we will find out number of column and what type of data it's storing.
+[Use cheat sheet to get all the payloads]

+        for column, use [Category]'+order+by+n+-- (n=1,2,3...n)
+        if it's storing data or not
+            [Category]'+union+select+null,+null+--